 At UofL Brown Cancer Center our goal is to treat non-Hodgkin lymphoma with methods that are strong on the disease, but as gentle as possible on your body.

-Drawing upon a wide range of treatments for every stage of disease, as well as clinical trials of new and novel agents, our physicians in our Multidisciplinary Blood and Marrow Transplant Clinic, design a treatment plan that is uniquely yours.
+Drawing upon a wide range of treatments for every stage of disease, as well as clinical trials of new and novel agents, our physicians in our Multidisciplinary Blood Cancers, Cellular Therapeutics and Transplant Program, design a treatment plan that is uniquely yours.
 We are constantly working to bring new treatments to patients, including targeted biological agents that help your body fight the cancer.

 While some patients with non-Hodgkin lymphoma can be successfully treated, for many the most effective course is to keep knocking back the disease over a period of many years.
 In these cases, personalized long-term care is especially important.
 Our teams of specialized physicians, as well as support staff including nurses, physician assistants, dietitians, social workers and many others, work closely together to give you higher chance for successful treatment.